 - Negotiating with the property owner’s or business’s insurance company if they offer you a lowball settlement

-Many slip and fall victims have never had to deal with a situation like this before, so a lawyer can take the reigns and help you feel secure in each step of your claim.
+Many slip and fall victims have never had to deal with a situation like this before, so a slip and fall attorney can take the reigns and help you feel secure in each step of your claim.

-Talk to an Ellenwood Slip and Fall and Premises Liability Lawyer for Free
+Talk to an Ellenwood Slip and Fall and Premises Liability Attorney for Free

 The facts of your slip and fall accident are simple: You fell and got hurt, and you did not cause your accident.
 However, actually proving negligence in your accident and the damages you face is much more complicated.

-At John Foy & Associates, we can have a 20 plus year track record of success on slip and fall accident claims.
-We can help you, too—starting with a FREE consultation.
+The Ellenwood slip and fall lawyers at John Foy & Associates have a track record of success on slip and fall accident claims for over 20 years.
+We can help you, too – starting with a FREE consultation.
 In Georgia, you typically have two years from the date of your accident to file a claim.
 That time goes faster than you’d think.